 Most of the Authority's revenues are derived through the imposition, by the County, of assessments for sewer and storm water resources services.
 The County has directed each city and town receiver of taxes to remit all such assessments directly to the Trustee for the Authority's bonds.
-The Authority retains sufficient funds to service all principal and interest due in the current year and pay its operating expenses; the remaining funds are remitted to the County (on behalf of the District).
+As required by the 2014 General Revenue Bond Resolution, the Authority retains sufficient funds to service principal and interest due and to pay its operating expenses; the remaining funds are remitted to the County (on behalf of the District).